percona/k8spsmdb-docs/docs/monitor-kubernetes.md

    $ kubectl get secret pmm-token-vmoperator -n <namespace>
    ```

-### Create a ConfigMap to mount for kube-state-metrics
+### Create a ConfigMap to mount for `kube-state-metrics`

-The `kube-state-metrics` (KSM) is a simple service that listens to the Kubernetes API server and generates metrics about the state of various objects - Pods, Deployments, Services and Custom Resources.
+The [`kube-state-metrics` (KSM)](https://github.com/kubernetes/kube-state-metrics) is a simple service that listens to the Kubernetes API server and generates metrics about the state of various objects - Pods, Deployments, Services and Custom Resources.

-To instruct the `kube-state-metrics` what metrics to capture, create the ConfigMap and mount it to a container.
+To define what metrics the `kube-state-metrics` should capture, create the [ConfigMap](https://github.com/kubernetes/kube-state-metrics/blob/main/docs/customresourcestate-metrics.md#configuration) and mount it to a container.

-1. Edit the [example `configmap.yaml` configuration file](https://raw.githubusercontent.com/percona/percona-everest-cli/main/data/crds/victoriametrics/kube-state-metrics/configmap.yaml) and specify the `<namespace>`.
+1. Edit the [example `configmap.yaml` configuration file](https://raw.githubusercontent.com/percona/percona-everest-cli/d411c8570076ba3ef6aced99b8d28f9616651979/data/crds/victoriametrics/kube-state-metrics/configmap.yaml) and specify the `<namespace>`.
 The Namespace must match the Namespace where you created the Secret.

 2. Apply the configuration

     ```{.bash data-prompt="$" }
-    $ kubectl apply -f <path-to-configmap.yaml>
+    $ kubectl apply -f <github-link> -n <namespace>
     ```

     As a result, you have the `customresource-config-ksm` ConfigMap created.